-National Storytelling Week organised by The Society for Storytelling will take place between the 27th January - 3rd February 2018.
+National Storytelling Week organised by The Society for Storytelling will take place between the 1st - 8th February 2020.
 If you are looking to celebrate this week in your school then we have a number of cross-curricular workshops that promote a love of storytelling!
 Read on for more details...

-A Visit from Bookman - Character visit
+A Visit from Bookman - Character Visit

 The Story that Saved the Day

 Although the many tales of soldiers’ lives being saved by books stopping bullets are almost certainly apocryphal, stories do have the power to Save the Day.
 From helping us identify with people like ourselves to unleashing our imaginations to roam in fantastical worlds, books and their authors really can change our lives for the better.
 Beginning with a whole-school assembly in which we share with your pupils a book that’s shaped our lives, The Story That Saved the Day leads into a series of workshops in which pupils consider and/or invent other transformative stories – and celebrate them through visual art.